michaelquigley/df/examples/df_defaults/README.md

 go run main.go
 ```

-The example shows how `BindTo` preserves default values while updating only the fields present in the input data.
+The example shows how `Merge` preserves default values while updating only the fields present in the input data.